ExoRealityGames/ExoG/README.md

 ## Compiling

 ExoG is currently being developed as a Visual Studio 2022 solution using the C++20 standard.
-This will change as the required tooling gets built.
+This will change as the required tooling (primarily the build system) gets put in place to support other IDEs.

 ## Current State